hm-lang/core/proposals/README.md

 # when argument is an existing variable:
 X ?;= Null
+# TODO: do we really want to require a ? here?  if so, we probably need it in a bunch of other locations.
 print(someFunction(X?))  # can do `X?: X`, but that's not idiomatic.

 # when argument is a new nullable expression: